Interview transcript available below.

 Julie: …to a bishop and for a bishop and be his agent in apportioning that aid that goes out throughout the ward.

-Julie: Well, he provides the overall vision and that vision is really the prophetic vision.
-He has his charge and Handbook, what he’s responsible for, and he may have a few personal emphases that he’s concerned about because he gets revelation as the bishop.
+Julie: Well, he provides the overall vision, and that vision is really the prophetic vision.
+He has his charge and a handbook, what he’s responsible for, and he may have a few personal emphases that he’s concerned about because he gets revelation as the bishop.
 He’s maybe worried about certain patterns that are happening and seen in families.
-He can use the Ward Council to do that.
+He can use the ward council to do that.

-But the Ward Relief Society president when she’s set apart, she has a portion of those keys delegated to her.
-She has portion of that revelation that she’s supposed to get for him.
+But the ward Relief Society president when she’s set apart, she has a portion of those keys delegated to her.
+She has a portion of that revelation that she’s supposed to get for him.
 That’s not a passive role.
 That’s an active role.
 [00:22:00]

 We’re here getting on your knees and saying, “How can I help the bishop be the best bishop he can be?”
-It’s not by me, creating a legacy and good times for all and Relief Society hits for me to fulfill the purpose.
+It’s not by me creating a legacy and good times for all in Relief Society.
+It’s for me to fulfill the purpose.
 The purpose of Relief Society is to increase faith in the sisters, to strengthen their families, and to provide relief where they see it, to work in unity with sisters to do that.
 That’s a specific purpose that she fulfills for the bishop.
 That’s into the homes.
 I don’t think it’s passive at all.